500-476-Great Vocals

 Writer/Composer: Diane Warren (1995)

 This Diane Warren Movie song is a beautiful selection—and Celine certainly puts her mark it, with a sunning vocal delivery that resonates long after the song is over.
 With her 3rd entry on our list, this Canadian, iconic Pop / R&B / Soul singer spreads her wings again as she starts in a subdued tone, slowly raising the tempo and volume, with the eventual chorus joining in later verses.
-She begins; “For all those times you stood by me / For all the truth you made me see / For all the joy you brought in my life / For all the wrong that you made right / For every dream you made come true / For all the love I found in you…” Wow!…Simply Monumental!
+She begins; “For all those times you stood by me / For all the truth you made me see / For all the joy you brought in my life / For all the wrong that you made right / For every dream you made come true / For all the love I found in you…” She adds luster to this Movie tune with her remarkable 3 to 4 octave, soprano voice, and brings this beautiful melody to a celestial finish.
+Wow!…Simply Monumental!

 499. TENDERLY (1952)